 Plus, the overall auto care industry is simply enormous.
-According to the Auto Care Association, about 4.6 million people are directly employed in areas related to things like the manufacturing, retailing, and aftermarket installation of car parts and accessories.
-In 2018 alone, the industry generated about $392 billion in sales.
-And by 2021, that figure is expected to climb to $433 billion.
-So a lot of growth is happening.
+According to the Auto Care Association, 4.7 million people are directly employed in the manufacturing, retailing, and aftermarket installation of car parts and accessories.
+The Auto Care Association projects that by 2022, the motor vehicle aftermarket products and services industry will generate $448 billion in sales.

 Here are some of the most promising potential outcomes associated with getting trained in high performance auto technology:

 Specialists in this area of the automotive trade often get paid for abilities that they actually enjoy using.
 For example, just imagine the satisfaction you would feel each day from getting to use skills like:

 - Installing turbochargers and sports exhaust systems

 - Tuning suspensions and transmissions for higher performance

 2. Very Appealing Career Opportunities